How Yoga and Meditation can help you to overcome Insomnia

 Build up the duration of time sitting silently to at least 30 minutes per day.

 Yoga asanas and pranayama for a better sleep

 After your meditation practice, you can immediately start with your yoga practice.
 Therefore it is important to wait for a little until you take in your breakfast.
 If you are very hungry, eat a banana or muesli bar.

 To overcome insomnia, it is important to balance your body and release accumulated carbon dioxide.

 Practise 12 rounds of Surya Namaskar (Sun Salutation) every morning followed by this sequence:

 - Child’s Pose

 - Savasana (Final Relaxation)

-Make sure to lie on your back at in the end (Savasana) and relax completely for 10 minutes.
+Make sure to lie on your back in the end (Savasana) and relax completely for 10 minutes.

 3 Om Chants and Brahmari Pranayam can be very soothing as well.